zhengyisui/Golden-State-Warriors/report/workout01-Zhengyi-Sui.md

 ### Shooting Hotspot

 Here is the shooting hotspot of the Death Lineup.
-The Splash Brothers made all points outside the three point line green, in other word, they had no blind angle outside the three point line.
-Another famous star, the FMVP of the season, Kevin Durant performed ultimate shooting in all parts of the court, scoring from foul lane to three pointer line.
+The Splash Brothers(Stephen Curry and Klay Thompson) made all points outside the three point line green, in other word, they had no blind angle outside the three point line.
+Stephen Curry, made the most three points at the head of the key, and his shooting range could be far from the back stop.
+It's no wondering he is one of the best three pointers in NBA history.
+And Klay Thopmpson, as one of the best 3-Defense player in the league, made shoots no matter from high post to downtown.
+Another famous star, the FMVP of the season, Kevin Durant performed ultimate shooting in all parts of the court, scoring from foul lane to three pointer line, proving his fame as a superstar of the league.
 As the most important defensive cores and organizers, Draymond Green and Andre Iguodala can also provide offensive power.
 The hotplot could intuitively present the spectacular offensice efficiency of the team.
-Obviously, their offensive power was tremendous and nearly covered all the court, which also lays a solid foundation of their ultimate overall efficiency.
+Obviously, their offensive power was tremendous and nearly covered all the front court, from three-second area to downtown, which also lays a solid foundation of their ultimate overall efficiency.

 <img src="../images/gsw-shot-chart.png" width="80%" style="display: block; margin: auto;" />

 ### Shooting Percent

 Data tells us quantitatively how amazing the Death Lineup was in shooting.
-Here're their effective percent of 2 pointers, 3 pointers and overall shooting.
+Here're their effective percent of 2 points, 3 points and overall shooting.
-- It's amazing that all five players keep 2 pointer shooting percent above 49%, especially Kevin Durant keeps it above 60% while making the most 390 shootings.
-Apart from that, the other two scorers Splash Brothers kept 54.0% and 51.4% 2 pointer shooting percent, which is also striking.
+- It's amazing that all five players keep 2 pointer shooting percent above 49%, especially Kevin Durant kept it above 60% while making the most 390 shootings.
+Apart from that, the other two scorers Stephen Curry and Klay Thopmson also kept 54.0% and 51.4% 2 pointer shooting percent respectively, which is also striking.

     ##             name total made perc_made
     ## 1 Andre Iguodala   210  134 0.6380952